What is the game going to be about?

 And remember the terraforming part?
 If your train is carrying some dangerous cargo, you may end up with a few unwanted craters in your landscape (and say goodbye to buildings nearby).

-What trains will carry?
+What will trains carry?
 I mean, what about the goods and resources?

-We’ll have plenty of different resources on our maps — from wood and easily obtainable ores such as coal to much rarer ones hiding deep underground.
+We’ll have plenty of different resources on our maps — from wood and easily obtainable ores such as coal, to much rarer ones hiding deep underground.